Get 80% off your plan for your first 3 months*

 What is dropshipping?

 The global dropshipping market is expected to hit US$476 billion in 2026.
-While startup costs are low, competition is fierce and profit margins are often tight.
+That growth attracts new sellers daily, which means competition is fierce and profit margins are often tight, especially once you account for obligations like the 10% goods and services tax (GST) on most goods sold in Australia.

 How does dropshipping work?

-Here's how the dropshipping process works, from finding suppliers to collecting your profit.
+The dropshipping process follows six steps, from finding suppliers to collecting your profit.
+Here's how each stage works.

 1. You find your suppliers

-Finding the right supplier is critical to your success.
+Finding the right supplier matters most.
 Not all suppliers work with dropshippers, so look for partners with quality products, competitive prices, and reliable shipping.

 Look for suppliers that offer:

-• White-labelling services: your branding on products and packaging, so customers think orders came from your store
+• White-labelling services: adding your branding to products and packaging so customers think orders came from your store

-• Automated integration: dedicated dashboards, partner-specific email addresses, or direct connection to your online store
+• Automated integration: connecting through dedicated dashboards, partner-specific email addresses, or direct links to your online store

 2. You list products on your online store